-Diversity Statement: "I aim to create a learning environment for my students that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including race, gender, class, sexuality, religion, ability, socioeconomic class, age, nationality, etc.).
-I also understand that the crisis of COVID, economic disparity, and health concerns, or even unexpected life events could impact the conditions necessary for you to succeed.
+Supportive Statement: I aim to create a learning environment for my students that supports various perspectives and experiences.
+I understand that the recent pandemic, economic disparity, and health concerns, or even unexpected life events may impact the conditions necessary for you to succeed.
 My commitment is to be there for you and help you meet the learning objectives of this course.
-I do this to demonstrate my commitment to you and to the mission of Sul Ross State University to create an inclusive environment and care for the whole student as part of the Sul Ross Familia.
+I do this to demonstrate my commitment to you and to the mission of Sul Ross State University to create a supportive environment and care for the whole student as part of the Sul Ross Familia.
 If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with me.
-I want to be a resource for you."
+I want to be a resource for you.